 How Odoo Inventory Connects to Sales

-When a customer orders a product, Odoo Inventory works alongside the Sales and Accounting modules to reserve stock, ship goods, and post the financial entries in sequence.
+When a customer orders a product, Odoo Inventory works alongside Sales and Accounting to reserve stock, ship goods, and post financial entries in sequence.

 Order to Delivery to Invoice Flow